“Our Business is doing great without a website, so why should we invest in having a website?”

 Consider the buyer who will acquire your business like someone looking for their first home:

-If they are only a few years out of college, they’re tied to their phone, they use google, not a phone book if they need to find a phone number, and they’re going to research your potential competition online.
+If they are only a few years out of college, they’re tied to their phone; they use Google, not a phone book.
+If they need to find a phone number, they’re going to research your potential competition online.

-Buying your business is to them very similar to buying a first house.
+For them, buying your business is very similar to buying a first house.

 1) Your website is the ‘Finished Basement’ on your business listing.